 Blood Se ranges and means for the three herds and two seasons are listed in Table 2.
 Only females were sampled in this study, but a previous study of free range reindeer found a significant difference in blood Se concentrations between males and females, attributed to different foraging patterns, though it did not separately list results for males and females (Miller et al. 2013).
-That study collected samples in November and found a mean blood Se concentration of 0.003 µmol/g (0.21 μg/g) (n=17, SE = 0.001 µmol/g [0.01 µg/g]), which is approximately 2.66 µmol/L (21 μg/dL), similar to the summer values we found in free-range reindeer: 2.42 µmol/L, range 0.53 to 3.29 µmol/L (19.1 μg/dL range 4.2 to 26.0 μg/dL).
+That study collected samples in November and found a mean blood Se concentration of 0.003µmol/g (0.21μg/g) (n=17, SD = 0.001µmol/g [0.01µg/g]), which is approximately 2.66µmol/L (21μg/dL), similar to the summer values we found in free-range reindeer: 2.42µmol/L, range 0.53 to 3.29µmol/L (19.1μg/dL range 4.2 to 26.0μg/dL).
 Another study of found similar blood Se concentrations, but there was variability based on the geographic range of the herds (Finstad 2008).
-This study found that summer blood Se concentrations for captive reindeer were significantly higher than those of free range reindeer in our study, but the difference based on location (Alaska or New York) was not significant.
-We caution that we had only a single captive herd in each state.
-No blood Se values for captive reindeer were discovered in the available literature, but the mean values from the captive reindeer in our study (3.62 to 4.88 µmol/L [28.6 to 38.5 μg/dL] across herds and seasons) appeared similar (by inspection) to the mean value of 4.67 µmol/L (37.0 μg/dL) for captive white-tailed deer (Odocoileus virginianus).
-The mean value for captive antelope (Antilocapra americana) was higher: 6.71 µmol/L (53.0 μg/dL) (Clemens et al. 1987).
+No blood Se values for captive reindeer were discovered in the available literature, but the mean values from the captive reindeer in our study (3.62 to 4.88µmol/L [28.6 to 38.5 μg/dL] across herds and seasons) appeared similar (by inspection) to the mean value of 4.67µmol/L (37.0μg/dL) for captive white-tailed deer (Odocoileus virginianus).
+The mean value for captive antelope (Antilocapra americana) seemed higher: 6.71µmol/L (53.0 μg/dL) (Clemens et al. 1987).